SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

 The Cumberland Mountains surrounding Duff, Tennessee feature primarily dispersed camping options with minimal facilities, concentrated in nearby wildlife management areas and along creek access points.
-Bi-Color Campground in Catoosa Wildlife Management Area offers primitive sites suitable for both tent and RV camping, while Jellico Creek Road Dispersed sites provide waterfront camping with swimming holes.
+Free dispersed campsites near Duff include Bi-Color Campground in Catoosa Wildlife Management Area, which offers primitive sites suitable for both tent and RV camping, and Jellico Creek Road Dispersed sites with waterfront camping and swimming holes.
 Trace Branch Dispersed camping along Rock Creek Road represents another free option with creek access.
 Most sites in this region operate on a first-come, first-served basis without reservation systems, requiring self-sufficiency for water, waste management, and other basic needs.

 Rough gravel roads with steep grades limit access to many camping areas, particularly during wet weather when mud can create challenging conditions.
 According to camper Michael W., "Dirt road washboard out was north to Rock Creek campground steep downhill grade narrow.
 My opinion not for 5th wheel.
 No cell for miles."
 Winter camping remains possible but requires preparation, as Matthew H. noted at Trace Branch: "Visited here in the middle of January with all the snow.
 The entire river was frozen over and ponds were frozen too."
 Hunters frequently utilize these areas during seasonal hunting periods, particularly in wildlife management areas where camping serves as a base for hunting activities.